At Athens pinball museum, arcade gamers go back in time

 Kostopoulou brought her 11-year-old son to the museum.

-“He can learn how games started, how they developed into video games ... many children don’t recognise what flippers are, they don’t know how electronic games were in our time.”
-(Reporting by Deborah Kyvrikosaios; Editing by Marie-Louise Gumuchian)
+“He can learn how games started, how they developed into video games ... many children don’t recognize what flippers are, they don’t know how electronic games were in our time.”